Do you and your partner have different parenting styles? If so, you’re in good company.

 POSITIVE DISCIPLINE BOOK STUDY with Kelly Pfeiffer – a Q&A where Kelly and I share answers to common parenting questions.

-JOYFUL COURAGE PARENTING PODCAST with Casey O’Roarty — I’m interviewed about how modern research and neuroscience are backing up the principles behind Positive Discipline.
+JOYFUL COURAGE PARENTING PODCAST with Casey O’Roarty — In episode 75, I’m interviewed about how modern research and neuroscience are backing up the principles behind Positive Discipline.

 5 CRITERIA FOR POSITIVE DISCIPLINE – a free introductory Positive Discipline Teleclass I facilitated a few years ago.